jamesfulford/td-token/README.md

 TD Ameritrade's login system does not allow redirecting to a non-HTTPS site, which means we need to set up our own SSL certificates.
 Follow instructions here: https://timonweb.com/django/https-django-development-server-ssl-certificate/

-When it comes time to create the cert, run this instead so it goes in the correct directory:
+When it comes time to create the cert (step 1.3), run this instead so it goes in the correct directory:

 ```bash
 mkdir -p ./cert
 mkcert -cert-file ./cert/cert.crt -key-file ./cert/key.key localhost 127.0.0.1
 ```

+After this, don't have to follow TimOnWeb instructions anymore.

 ## Run Server